Beyond Self-Improvement: Toward Self-Awareness and Self-Manifestation

 Body–Mind Integration

-A useful mantra: Feel it.
+A helpful phrase to remember is: Feel it.
 Bless it.
 Release it.

 Stress, Energy, and Brain Reorganization